Home Compare BXP vs EGP

 Stability

-EastGroup Properties, Inc. sits higher in the group on stability, adding to the overall structural advantage.
+EastGroup Properties, Inc. sits in the stronger part of the group on stability, while BXP, Inc. is closer to mid-pack.

 Growth